ikr3-lab/health-misinformation/README.md

 Due to _Twitter_ policy it is not possible to release data in disaggregate form.

-Inside the folder `Data/data_w_feature` is possible to find the data with the points associated with each feature described in the article.
+Inside the folder `Data/data_w_feature` it is possible to find the data with the points associated with each feature described in the article.